The Partition Function of Log-Gases with Multiple Odd Charges: Introduction

 where $f:\R^{2}\to\R$ specifies (possibly) different exponents for each factor in the product.
-This setup was first investigated for particles of charge $1$ and $2$ by Rider, Sinclair and Xu in \cite{Rider2010}, a model closely associated to the eigenvalue densities for the real Ginibre ensembles as discussed by Borodin and Sinclair in \cite{Borodin2009}.
+This setup was first investigated for particles of charge $1$ and $2$ on complex unit circle by Forrester in \cite{Forrester1984Int} and \cite{Forrester1984Exact}, and then considered on the real line by Rider, Sinclair and Xu in \cite{Rider2010}.
+This model is closely associated to the eigenvalue densities for the real Ginibre ensembles as discussed by Forrester and Nagao in \cite{Forrester2007}, and then by Borodin and Sinclair in \cite{Borodin2009}.
 The limiting behavior for the two species model in the circular case was later studied by Shum and Sinclair in \cite{Shum2014}.
+A recent paper by Forrester and Li \cite{Forrester2021} extends these results further to express the skew orthogonal polynomials for classical weight functions in terms of hypergeometric polynomials.

 In 2012, Sinclair showed (using his same methods) the partition function $Z_f(\bt)$ has a Berezin integral expression when each $\sqrt{\bt}L_j$ is an even integer.
 Herein, we extend to arbitrary positive integers $\sqrt{\bt}L_j\in\Z_{>0}$ using shuffle algebra techniques, analogous to the methods of Thibon and Luque.
 Note, single-component $\bt$-ensembles are a subset of multicomponent ensembles in which $f(i,j)=1$, and the Berezin integral is a generalization of the Hyperpfaffian.
 Thus, one consequence of this work is a new, streamlined derivation of the Hyperpfaffian partition functions for the single-component $\bt$-ensembles in which $\bt=L^2$ is any square integer, even or odd.